clarapbsousa/myths-and-mists/docs/README.md

 All the planned features were successfully implemented.

 ## Design Patterns
-The patterns applied to the project, were **Factory Method Pattern, Composite Pattern, Game Loop Pattern, State Pattern, MVC architectural Pattern, Template
+The patterns applied to the project: **Factory Method Pattern, Composite Pattern, Game Loop Pattern, State Pattern, MVC Architectural Pattern, Template
-Method and the Facade Pattern**.
+Method and Facade Pattern**.

 ### Factory Method Pattern
 A creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
 The base Game class uses the LanternaGUI library for its graphical interface, ensuring consistent behavior across platforms.
 Through the factory method pattern, platform-specific GUI components can be generated without rewriting the Game class logic.
 This approach involves interacting with abstract GUI components, maintaining functionality through a common base class or interface.

 ### Composite Pattern
 A structural design pattern that lets you compose objects into tree structures and then work with these structures as if they were individual objects.
-In the game, the CompoundGraphic concept is reflected in the MenuState and Menu classes, functioning as a unified container for diverse graphical elements.
+In the game, the CompoundGraphic concept is reflected in the MenuState and Menu classes, functioning as an unified container for diverse graphical elements.
 The client code in the Game class interacts seamlessly with these graphics, abstracted through a common interface, enabling flexible handling of complex graphic structures without direct coupling to specific classes.

 ### Game Loop Pattern
 A behavioral design pattern that orchestrates the continuous and structured execution of steps such as updating, rendering, and handling input in a cycle, ensuring a seamless and responsive gaming experience.
-In the Game program, the Game Loop Pattern choreographs the continuous execution of updating, rendering, and input handling, ensuring a responsive gaming experience.
+In the Game program, the Game Loop Pattern choreographs the continuous execution of updating, rendering and input handling, ensuring a responsive gaming experience.
 The cyclical orchestration within the main loop encapsulates the essence of this behavioral design pattern, facilitating a seamless and dynamic gameplay flow.

 ### State Pattern
 This behavioral design pattern is an important part of our game.
 By implementing it, we can allow loading of "scenes".